Desiderius Hampel: World War I

 In April 1915, he was given command of a platoon and shortly after promoted to Leutnant and given command of the 14th Company.
 At the end of the year he was sent on a heavy machine gun training course at Bruck an der Leitha.
 When he returned to the front in November he was given command of the 4th Company of his regiment and was promoted to Oberleutnant in May 1917.
 In September 1918, he was appointed as the second in command of the 36th Battalion fighting in Serbia until the end of the war when he became a prisoner of war in Serbia.
 He escaped from captivity just over a year later and made his way to Vienna and then Budapest.

 Between the wars

-After he returned from captivity he started work on a farm and studied forestry between 1925 and 1928 at the Ludwig Maximilian University in Munich.
+After he returned from captivity he started work on a farm and studied forestry between 1925 and 1928 at the Ludwig-Maximilians-Universität München (LMU) in Munich.
 He then worked in the forestry industry until December 1937 when he rejoined the Royal Hungarian Army and served in Budapest.